-I relocated to Ibiza in 2010, where I worked for two years as a freelance writer and club critic, then as assistant editor to Ben Turner for Pacha Magazine where I cut my teeth in the cut throat world of music journalism.
+In 2010 I relocated to Ibiza for two years as a freelance writer and club critic, then as assistant editor to Ben Turner for Pacha Magazine where I cut my teeth in the cut throat world of music journalism.
 Highlights include hog feeding with Mike and Claire Manumission, hugging a surprisingly humble 50 Cent, soaking up sun with Madness’s straight-talking Carl Smyth, and fishing with master surrealist David Lynch.

-A short stint in the homeland found me contributing to New Zealand’s only Sunday newspaper, The Sunday Star Times, as a lifestyle journalist, followed by spells as an in-house senior copywriter for FDC Design Studio, Leicestershire, and London advertising agency Them.
+A stint back in the homeland found me contributing to New Zealand’s only Sunday newspaper, The Sunday Star Times, as a lifestyle journalist, followed by spells as in-house senior copywriter for FDC Design Studio, Leicestershire, and London advertising agency Them.

-Nowadays, based in rural Norfolk, I slog as a copywriter in every capacity and upcycle furniture, while juggling two sprogs and dreaming about penning my magnum opus of Gothic proportions.
+Nowadays, based in rural Norfolk, I slog as a copywriter in every capacity and tinker in my art studio, while juggling two sprogs and dreaming up my magnum opus of Gothic proportions.